Daisy0419/Telescope-Searching-Problem/README.md

 #### Running Time

-<span style="color:red">Marion to recompute times</span>

-Running this complete set of experiments takes ~ XX hours even on a powerful machine with the recommended system requirements.
+Running this complete set of experiments takes ~6 hours even on a powerful machine with the recommended system requirements.
 We therefore provide two options for convenience:

 **(Option 1)** Run all experiments from a single script